laristra/documentation/documentation_c.md

          - gcc
          - clang
     * Create a personal access token: go to GitHub settings and generate a personal access token.
 Copy it under Travis environmental variables and call it GH_REPO_TOKEN.
     * Go to Travis and switch the tab from off to on on the new repo.
-To trigger the first Travis build, make sure the repo is up to date on your local computer and type `git push origin master`.
-The first build should start.
+The first build should start eventually.

 6. Put Travis Badge on GitHub
     * Next to the repo name on Travis should be a build badge.
 Click on it and copy the link in Markdown format to paste on the repo's README page.